DEVELOPMENT PROJECTS

 A heat storage facility is being bored on the site of the WtE plant.

-Salo is taking a new step towards zero-emissions heat generation.
-A heat storage facility is being drilled into the bedrock on the site of the Korvenmäki WtE plant, for the purpose of storing excess heat generated during the summer.
-The stored heat will be used in winter, when heat demand is at its highest.
+Salo has taken a new step towards more emission-free heat production.
+On the site of the Korvenmäki WtE plant, a heat storage facility has been drilled into the bedrock to store the excess heat generated during summer production.
+The stored heat is used in the winter when heat demand is at its highest.

 With the completion of the WtE plant, Salo’s carbon dioxide emissions from district heating generation were halved, as waste fuel replaced fossil fuels and peat.
 The heat storage facility will further improve the plant’s district heating efficiency, as excess heat produced in the summer can be stored and used later when demand is at its highest in winter.
 The district heating from the storage facility has zero carbon dioxide emissions.